GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 Next, the property `"tab_strip"` can optionally be used to fine-tune the tab behavior.
 It has two allowed sub-properties, `"home_tab"` and `"new_tab_button"`.
 If the `"tab_strip"` property is not present, the particular properties' `"auto"` values are used.
-The browser can decide what values to use for `"auto"`.
+The browser determines what values to use for `"auto"`.

 ### Home tab